 No transition periods for these changes

-Innovative proposal submissions not anticipated to be accepted before late 2016
+Innovative proposal submissions not anticipated to be accepted before 2017

-Review of complex appeals by the Building Code Appeal Board not anticipated to start before late 2016
+Review of complex appeals by the Building Code Appeal Board not anticipated to start before 2017

 The Building Act Guide has further details about these changes.

 What's in effect now?
 Fundamental sections of the act came into effect September 18, 2015.
 Consistency sections of the act came into effect December 15, 2015.
+Two regulations and cost recovery sections came into effect June 10, 2016.
 Further updates will be posted online as regulations are finalized and other sections of the act come into effect.

 - Learn more about the sections now in effect